What happens after finding out you're pregnant?

 (1988) - Molly Ringwald stars as a struggling teen face with the daunting task of new motherhood.
 The film addresses the toils of teenage pregnancy, relationships, and cost.
 It also touches on the controversial topic of abortion, a subject often taboo.

-Where this podcast shines is its human approach, focussing mainly on the emotional journey of pregnancy.
+Where this podcast shines is its human approach, focusing mainly on the emotional journey of pregnancy.
 A must listen for those seeking answers.

 This popular magazine's Twitter is a powerhouse of useful tips, articles, and links to interviews and broadcasts.